blessed45/running-notes/GIT-GITHUB-README.md

 Releases:
 -
-Releasing an application is taking/deploying it to the client In realtime we have multiple Releases.
+Releasing an application is taking/deploying it to the client.

+In realtime we have multiple Releases.

 release1 = version1   = 1000lines of code